 NNDR appeals - A provision was created for potential outstanding appeals against NNDR ratings that should be settled in the next year.
 The provision is a requirement due to the change in legislation in the distribution of income of the new Business Rates Retention scheme as it used to be the responsibility of Central Government.

-There is a provision of £1.700m that has been created in year to offset a potential repayment to HMRC.
+There is a provision of £1.700m that was created in 2019/20 to offset a potential repayment to HMRC.